Not sure who will be the next team to pull out if Ferrari decided not to participate in 2010.

 "If these indispensable principles are not respected and if the regulations adopted for 2010 will not change, then Ferrari does not intend to enter its cars in the next Formula 1 World Championship."

 "Ferrari trusts that its many fans worldwide will understand that this difficult decision is coherent with the Scuderia's approach to motor sport and to Formula 1 in particular, always seeking to promote its sporting and technical values.
-The Chairman of the Board of Directors was mandated to evaluate the most suitable ways and methods to protect the company's interests,"
+The Chairman of the Board of Directors was mandated to evaluate the most suitable ways and methods to protect the company's interests," the statement concludes.

 Daniel BASTIEN